Osa Odighizuwa

-Osawaru Odighizuwa (/oʊˈdɪgizuwɑː/ oh-DIG-ee-zoo-wah; born August 13, 1998) is an American football defensive tackle for the Dallas Cowboys of the National Football League (NFL).
-He was drafted by the Cowboys in the third round of the 2021 NFL Draft.
-He played college football at UCLA, where he was a first-team all-conference selection in the Pac-12.
+Osawaru Odighizuwa (/oʊˈdɪgizuwɑː/ oh-DIG-ee-zoo-wah; born August 13, 1998) is an American professional football defensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the UCLA Bruins, earning first-team all-conference honors in the Pac-12.
+He was selected by the Cowboys in the third round of the 2021 NFL draft.

-Early years
+Early life

 Odighizuwa attended David Douglas High School.
 He was a two-time defensive player of the year and received PrepStar All-West honors as a senior.
 He was a three star recruit coming out of high school and committed to play college at the University of California, Los Angeles on May 5, 2015.

 He lettered in wrestling, where he won three straight state heavyweight championships.
-He was undefeated in his last two years (46-0 and 45-0).
+He was undefeated in his last two years (46–0 and 45–0).
 He also practiced track for one season.

 College career

 As a redshirt freshman, he appeared in all 13 games as a backup defensive tackle.
 He collected 15 tackles, 5.5 tackles for loss (tied for fifth on the team) and one sack.
 He had 3 tackles and one sack against the University of Oregon.
 He returned a fumble for a 51-yard touchdown against the University of Washington.
 He made 2 tackles for loss and one sack against the University of Hawai'i.

 As a sophomore, he appeared in 11 games, starting at defensive tackle in the final 8.
 He registered 29 tackles, 3 sacks (tied for second on the team), 6 tackles for loss (tied for third on the team) and 2 pass breakups.
 He had 5 tackles against the University of Colorado and the University of Washington.

 As a junior, he was named the starter at defensive tackle.
 He tallied 46 tackles (fifth on the team), 3.5 sacks (third on the team) and 10 tackles for loss (tied for the team lead).
 He had 9 tackles against San Diego State University.

 As a senior, the football season was reduced to 7 games due to the COVID-19 pandemic.
 He was a starter at defensive tackle, posting 30 tackles (sixth on the team), 4 sacks (second on the team) and 6 tackles for loss (third on the team).
 He had 6 tackles against the University of Colorado and Arizona State University.
 He made 2.5 tackles against the University of California.
 He received first-team All-Pac-12 honors.
-On December 22, 2020, he announced his intentions to enter the 2021 NFL Draft.
+On December 22, 2020, he announced his intentions to enter the 2021 NFL draft.

+College statistics

 Professional career

 Odighizuwa was selected by the Dallas Cowboys in the third round (75th overall) of the 2021 NFL Draft.
 He signed his four-year rookie contract with Dallas on June 10, 2021.